Fundamental Work Scaling and Non-Extensivity in Critical Engines: Stirling Cycle and Criticality

-\begin{enumerate} \item[(A)] \textbf{Point A} ($\lambda_H, T_H$): The internal energy approaches the ground state energy $\epsilon_0$, and the entropy corresponds solely to the ground state degeneracy:
+\begin{enumerate} \item[(A)] \textbf{Point A} ($\lambda_H, T_H$): The internal energy approaches the ground-state energy $\epsilon_H^{(0)}$, and the entropy corresponds solely to the ground-state degeneracy:

-\item[(B)] \textbf{Point B} ($\lambda_{\text{crit}}, T_H$): Despite the higher temperature, the internal energy remains at the critical ground state energy, and the entropy reflects the QCP degeneracy.
+\item[(B)] \textbf{Point B} ($\lambda_{\text{crit}}, T_H$): Despite the higher temperature, the internal energy remains at the critical ground-state energy $\epsilon_{\text{crit}}^{(0)}$, and the entropy reflects the GLC degeneracy.
 The thermal energy is insufficient to significantly populate excited states:

-\item[(C)] \textbf{Point C} ($\lambda_{\text{crit}}, T_L$): The internal energy remains constant at the critical ground state value, and the entropy again reflects the QCP degeneracy:
+\item[(C)] \textbf{Point C} ($\lambda_{\text{crit}}, T_L$): The internal energy remains constant at the critical ground-state value, and the entropy again reflects the GLC degeneracy:

-\item[(D)] \textbf{Point D} ($\lambda_H, T_L$): The entropy is determined by the ground state degeneracy at $\lambda_H$, and the internal energy approaches $\epsilon_0$, as the temperature cannot populate excited states:
+\item[(D)] \textbf{Point D} ($\lambda_H, T_L$): The entropy is determined by the ground-state degeneracy at $\lambda_H$, and the internal energy approaches $\epsilon_H^{(0)}$, as the temperature cannot populate excited states: